Bruno-SSC/movsort/commit_log.md

     now the active genres are shown in the genre_input element with the ellipses effect for overflowing genres and a counter for the total. com 28
     Did some styling changes.
+com 29
+    More style changes, added elements for name searching, icons for layout changing and shuffle movie.